Approximately how long should each subject take?

-- Little Hands to Heaven – Revival to Revolution suggested times can be found here.
+- Little Hands to Heaven – Revival to Revolution – click here for suggested times

-- Mission to Modern Marvels suggested times can be found here.
+- Mission to Modern Marvels suggested times – click here for suggested times

-- World Geography suggested times can be found here.
+- World Geography suggested times – click here for suggested times

-- World History suggested times can be found here.
+- World History suggested times – click here for suggested times

-- U.S. History I and U.S. History II suggested times can be found here.
+- U.S. History I and U.S. History II – click here for suggested times

 What do you do if a subject is consistently taking too long?

 First, look over the plans for that subject.
 Ask yourself whether you are changing or adding to the subject in any way.
 Then, move toward doing it as written in the plans and resist the urge to add to the subject.
-Additional helpful tips are often given in the “Introduction” and the “Appendix” of the guide.
+The “Introduction” and the “Appendix” of the guide give additional helpful tips.
 Refer to the tips that pertain to the subject you are targeting.

 Second, note whether the subject is coded as ‘I’ = Independent, ‘S’ = Semi-independent, or ‘T’ = Teacher Directed and then move toward doing the subject as coded in the plans.